BlockDevsUnited/l-earn/README.md

 # Intro to BDU L-EARN

 Welcome to BDU L-EARN!
-We are a Learn and Earn community started by [Block Devs United](https://bdu.dev), where you can **learn and earn crypto** at the same time!
+We are a Learn and Earn program started by [Block Devs United](https://bdu.dev), where you can **learn and earn crypto** at the same time!

 In BDU L-EARN, education is peer to peer, where students learn from and teach each other directly.
+Join the community here.

 This lesson introduces you to BDU L-EARN, and teaches you how to get started.